Harvey and the Wallbangers: Stage shows

 Each year the Wallbangers would put together a new stage show, normally premiered at the Edinburgh Festival (the only time they missed performing in Edinburgh was 1985).
 The shows were produced by a selection of inspiring Directors.

 Radio Series

-On 26 June 1985, the Wallbangers appeared on BBC Radio 2 (at 22.15) for the first of a series of five 15-minute Wednesday night shows of "music & mirth".
+On 26 June 1985, the Wallbangers appeared on BBC Radio 2 (at 22.15) for the first of a series of six 15-minute Wednesday night shows of "music & mirth".
 The series was produced by Paul Mayhew-Archer and featured additional material by comedy writer James Hendrie.
 The short series was repeated again in April the following year.

 This was followed in 1987, when the Wallbangers had their own half-hour Tuesday night radio show on BBC Radio 2.

 Produced again by Paul Mayhew-Archer and written by James Hendrie, the series ran for 6 episodes, hosting a number of special guest celebrities.

 In 1986 the band also provided music for an adaptation of Dario Fo's Archangels broadcast on BBC Radio 3.